-Enable PHPx.x-fpm which the FPM stands for (FastCGI Process Manager)
+Enable PHP.x-fpm which the FPM stands for (FastCGI Process Manager)

-Enable MPM-Event which is a different style of multi-processing apache and http2 will use. you can also try mpm-worker too but i stuck with event.
+Enable MPM-Event which is a different style of multi-processing apache and http2 will use. you can also try MPM-worker too but I stuck with the event.

 systemctl restart apache2

 And you’d think that all of your troubles are solved at that point right?
-Hahahah!
+Hahaha!
 Nope!

 Website lock up!

-Initially when I enabled http2 on my apache box I would have momentary points where it would take 3 minutes to login to the WordPress site but all of the other browsers that weren’t logged in were fine.
+Initially, when I enabled http2 on my apache box I would have momentary points where it would take 3 minutes to log in to the WordPress site but all of the other browsers that weren’t logged in were fine.
 I just thought it was a bug and didn’t think much of it.
 However, with php7.0-fpm the problem escalated quickly to where if someone accesses the page and fills up all of the threads the entire site shuts down like it’s in the middle of being DDOS’ed to death.
-However we know that our Apache was still running because default websites by resolving IP address come up perfectly fine because those sites do not refer to any PHP action.
+However, we know that our Apache was still running because default websites by resolving IP addresses come up perfectly fine because those sites do not refer to any PHP action.
 Also, my WordPress site wouldn’t allow the uploading of images past 2Mb in size.
-Apparently it’s completely ignoring the php.ini that we setup initially for apache2.
-Fuck. the FPM version of php7.0 uses the ini in /etc/php/7.0/fpm/php.ini and it gets really annoying.
+It’s completely ignoring the php.ini that we set up initially for apache2.
+Fuck. the FPM version of php7.0 uses the ini in /etc/php/7.0/fpm/php.ini and it gets annoying.
 Because once you define a parameter in php.ini you cannot override it by simply stating a new value at the bottom. you got to hunt for each of these lines and replace them.

 upload_max_filesize = 300M post_max_size = 300M memory_limit = 256M max_execution_time = 600 max_input_vars = 10000 max_input_time = 400

-Sweet, we’ve given PHP more ram to play with and now we can actually upload some worth while videos to my blog again..
+Sweet, we’ve given PHP more ram to play with and now we can upload some worthwhile videos to my blog again.

 Crash and burn – Website lockup!

-But the last few days my site has been locking up in under five minutes.
+But in the last few days, my site has been locking up in under five minutes.
 Well checking the /var/log/php-7.0-fpm.log revealed this:

 [30-Jul-2018 01:55:22] WARNING: [pool www] server reached pm.max_children setting (5), consider raising it

-That warning was actually more serious with HTTP2 enabled.
-It’s basically locking up because there’s simply no more threads left to process my site.
+That warning was more serious with HTTP2 enabled.
+It’s locking up because there are simply no more threads left to process my site.
 To fix this mess I had to go into /etc/php/7.0/fpm/pool.d/www.conf and change the following:

 pm.max_children = 50 pm.start_servers = 5 pm.min_spare_servers = 5 pm.max_spare_servers = 10 pm.process_idle_timeout = 10s pm.max_requests = 500